e-s-l/discussion/README.md

 - move data directory out of server tree
 - escape characters are saved in storage, but this is ok if we strip them later
-- did we do proper file locking???
+- we need to do proper file locking when reading or writing messages/topics!

 # Notes